khulnasoft/tracker/docs/contributing/building/containers.md

 > If you would like to have a local building and execution environment,
 > [read this](./environment.md) instead.

-## Using Tracee Container Image from Docker Hub
+## Using Tracker Container Image from Docker Hub

-Before moving on to how to build Tracee container, it is important to know the published container images and their tag meanings.
+Before moving on to how to build Tracker container, it is important to know the published container images and their tag meanings.
 Here is the current list of docker container images being published during a release (or a snapshot release):